-Before I sat down to write this blog post, I thought it might make sense to think about the Thanksgiving flower arrangements I had made in year past.
+Before I sat down to write this blog post, I thought it might make sense to think about the Thanksgiving flower arrangements I had made years ago.

 But then something happened.

 I have no recollection at all of ever making Thanksgiving centerpieces.

 Assuming I am not suffering from memory loss, I think I know what happened.
-Every year I am so focused on the meal preparation that the flowers always seemed to end up as an afterthought.
+Every year I am so focused on preparing the meal that the flowers always seemed to end up as an afterthought.

 And likely thrown together at the last minute.

 Hence, that’s why this post is about three different options for Thanksgiving centerpieces.
 They include a beautiful fresh flower arrangement using grocery store flowers, an arrangement that is part faux and part fresh, and one that is all faux branches and faux flowers.

 All three are great and would be wonderful on our Thanksgiving tables.

 You have to promise that you will let me know which one you liked best in the comments.
 Before you knew which one was which.

 Fresh Thanksgiving Flowers Bowl Arrangement